Kodi vs Plex… or if you’re still using Kodi’s predecessor, it would be Plex vs XBMC.

 As I said, whether you prefer community development or a company of programmers, you’ll see the effects of that choice below.

 Both Kodi and Plex are available on a multitude of different platforms, and I’ve summarized them in the chart below.

 Remember the showdown rules: Stock and Simple.
 Kodi is available on the Amazon Fire TV and on older Apple TV devices, but you’ll need to jailbreak\root the device and sideload the app.
 If you know how to do that, great!
 But if that statement just confused you, then that’s exactly why I have this comparison set up the way I do.

 Plex has the advantage of running on just about every popular platform you can imagine.
 You can even find Plex on platforms that nobody uses – like Windows Phone.
-The apps all have a common interface that look slightly tweaked for each device.
-You may find better graphics and visualizations on the NVIDIA Shield TV Plex app verses the Amazon Fire tablet app, for example.
+The apps all have a common interface that looks slightly tweaked for each device.
+You may find better graphics and visualizations on the NVIDIA Shield TV Plex app versus the Amazon Fire tablet app, for example.
 But they are designed so that if you’re familiar with one, you should be able to pick up any other app and get around just fine.

 Kodi, on the other hand, has exactly the same interface from device to device.
-This makes perfect sense, because there aren’t as many different versions of the app and they all have as much of the same code base as possible.
+This makes perfect sense because there aren’t as many different versions of the app and they all have as much of the same code base as possible.

 Media Server vs Media Center

 Server or Center.
 What’s the big deal?
 Well, this is a subtle difference, but its one that’s at the heart of why XBMC and Plex split in the first place.